yoosuf/yoosuf/README.md

 ### Hi there 👋

-I am an innovater and a problem solver with expertise in fullstack development.
+I am an innovater and a problem solver.

 I am passionate about developing high-quality software products and collaborating with other developers to build innovative solutions.
 Feel free to browse my repositories and contributions.
 Let's connect and build something great together!